simulogics/prosperousuniverse-docs/content/tutorials/apex-overview/_index.md

 The three buttons below toggle the other side bars on or off.

-Below, you can find a customizable list of common commands.
+Below them, you can find a list of common commands.
 Clicking them opens a buffer showing the respective content.
 By using these shortcuts, you can avoid entering commands yourself.
-Add or remove commands on this list by Commands that aren’t linked here can be substituted by opening a related command and clicking your way to the desired content.
+Commands that aren not linked here can be substituted by opening a related command and clicking your way to the desired content.
 For instance, you can open the Universe map here (“MAP”), then choose a system from there and then click a planet.
 Each of these actions will enter the correct command automatically.

 ## Right sidebar (SDBR)